 Using PET and MET to calculate the setting of an alarm.

-Another use of PET is combining it with Mission Elapsed Tie (MET).
+Another use of PET is combining it with Mission Elapsed Time (MET).
 Imagine if you will that there is a moment either just past or in the near future that marks the beginning of a chain of events culminating in an end point a precise period of time into the future.
 Now, you would like to set an alarm for this future point in time, but you only know the start time and duration, not the end point.
 For example, the start point is or was at 11:43, and the duration is 1 day, 5 hours and 17 minutes.
 I hope you can immediately appreciate that it’s not a trivial task setting this alarm.
-Of course it can be readily done, but imagine if it has to be calculated in circumstances that are quite stressful, when you are tired, in a hurry, overloaded with other tasks and unfortunately aware of severe consequences if you get it wrong.
+Of course it can be readily calculated, but imagine if the mental arithmetic has to be done in circumstances that are quite stressful, when you are tired, in a hurry, overloaded with other tasks and unfortunately aware of severe consequences if you get it wrong.
 Then you might prefer PET, with the unique advantage that is there are only two settings that need to be made for the alarm to be set at precisely the right time: